Human Rights and Gender

 Video 'Women's rights undermined in South Africa' :

-Forest people forced off their land in the name of conservation (September 2016)
+Forest people forced off their land in the name of conservation (Forced evictions in the name of conservation, 6-pager, september 2016)

 Other background information: